Julieta (film): Plot

 When Julieta drives to the location of the retreat in the Pyrenees three months later, she is informed that her daughter has found enlightenment and has already left: she does not want her location disclosed to her mother.
 Julieta is racked by the loss and her attempts to find Antía are unsuccessful.
 The only contact she has is a blank card on her 19th, 20th and 21st birthdays, which she recognises with a cake that ends up uneaten in the trash.
-After the latter she has enough, becomes enraged and destroys most traces of her daughter in her life, including moving from her apartment to escape Antia's memory.
+After the latter she has enough, becomes enraged and destroys most traces of her daughter in her life, including moving from her apartment to escape Antía's memory.
 Years later she visits Ava, who has multiple sclerosis and is dying.
 Ava tells her that Antía knew about the argument that precipitated Xoan's death and blamed Julieta and Ava, and that she had ultimately internalised guilt about this because she was away at camp at the time.
 First in the hospital and then at Ava's funeral, Julieta meets Lorenzo who has had an affair with Ava and has written a book about Ava's art.
 For some time the two embark on a happy relationship, which distracts Julieta from her loss.
 She tells him nothing of Antía and he respects that she has some secrets in her life.

 Back in the present, Lorenzo has gone to Portugal and Julieta's mental state is deteriorating as she obsessively visits places she used to go to with her daughter.
 Beatriz happens to recognise her as the two watch young girls play basketball, and reveals that she and Antía had a relationship.
 The spiritual retreat may have made Antía ashamed of it, and caused her to cut Beatriz out of her life just as she had done with Julieta.

 Julieta continues to deteriorate, walking through the city in a dreamlike state.
 She recognises Lorenzo on the street and, walking toward him, is hit by a car and collapses.
 Lorenzo takes her to the hospital, and, as she recovers, he goes to pick up items from her flat, which include an unread letter.
 It is from Antía, who tells her about the death of her 9-year-old son, which has finally allowed her to understand how Julieta must have felt when Antía left without leaving word.
 She has included a return address, which Lorenzo interprets as an invitation to visit.
 Lorenzo and Julieta drive to Switzerland and Julieta says she will not demand an explanation, simply wishing to be with her daughter.